-Trading Palladium with Titan FX
+Trading Palladium and Other Precious Metals with Titan FX

 Much like platinum, palladium is also a malleable, non-corrosive and catalytic precious metal.
 With its lustrous sheen and silver shade, palladium belongs to the group of noble elements.
 Among this group of noble (inactive) metals, palladium is the least dense with the lowest melting point.
 It also has extraordinarily high absorption properties.
 This makes palladium another high value metal in many industries and a potentially good investment.